UARK-AICV/CTScanGaze/README.md

 ## ⚠️ TODO

+The current code base is working as long as the path and extracted features are prepared.
+But a lot of refactoring work is needed.

 - [ ] Extracted feature of CTs
 - [ ] Clean and refactor codebase
 - [ ] Synthetic dataset